 The Oldcastle Hamlet area drainage system has generally been developed in a fragmented fashion in response to individual developments.
 The area will benefit from the holistic approach of this Master Plan, which will consider drainage constraints and opportunities on a watershed scale.
 The existing system does not meet today's modern standards for new developments.
 This study does not intend to replace the overall existing drainage system to meet current standards.
 Rather, this study is intended to evaluate the existing system and consider improvements to address parts of the system that are deemed problematic and/or are found to have insufficient drainage capacity.
 There are several reasons to limit the efficiency of a drainage system, such as;

-- Limited flow capacity of the downstream receiving drain;

-- Reduce erosion and pollution potential;

-- Smaller pipe sizes.
+- Limited flow capacity of the downstream receiving drain; - Reduce impact of development (increase in runoff volume) by controlling flow to the receiving drain; - Reduce erosion and pollution potential; - Smaller pipe sizes.